 STEP TWO: Appeal to the school dean/department chair

-In the event the faculty member determines that grade change is not appropriate, and the student is dissatisfied with the explanation of the faculty member, the student may formally present the case to the school dean/department chair in which the course is offered, in writing within ten (10) class days from the date of the conference with the faculty member.
+In the event the faculty member determines that a grade change is not appropriate, and the student is dissatisfied with the explanation of the faculty member, the student may formally present the case to the school dean/department chair of the academic unit in which the course is offered.
+This must be done in writing within ten (10) class days from the date of the conference with the faculty member.

 The dean/chair may request a student to present the basis for dissatisfaction with the grade awarded and/or the explanation given by the faculty member.
 In the process of consideration of the appeal, the dean/chair will privately consult with the faculty member and program director (if one exists) as well as the student, in an effort to reach a resolution that is satisfactory to both parties.
 In a written recommendation, the dean/chair should refer to the faculty member's perspective and documentation, together with the student's reason for the requested change and evidence together with course materials and other relevant information.
-If a grade change is recommended, that change should be noted in the class records and the appropriate grade change form submitted to the office of the registrar.
+If a grade change is recommended by the dean/chair, the vice president for academics will be notified of such and will direct the change to be noted in the class records and will also direct the change of grade to the office of the registrar.